An Analysis of the Cornell Supplemental Essays 2020-2021

-How have your experiences influenced your decision to apply to the College of Human Ecology?
+How has your decision to apply to the College of Human Ecology been influenced by your related experiences?
 How will your choice of major impact your goals and plans for the future?

 School of Industrial and Labor Relations

-Just like with other prompts for Cornell supplemental essays 2019-2020, you need to build a narrative showing how your interests overlap with Cornell’s offerings.
-Since you have enough words, this is the place to draw on anecdotes that affirm your interest in people and policy in the workplace.
+Just like with other prompts for Cornell supplemental essays 2020-2021, you need to build a narrative showing how your interests overlap with Cornell’s offerings.
+Since you have plenty of space in this essay, you should draw on anecdotes that affirm your interest in people and policy in the workplace.
 Conduct research and think about how your goals can benefit from taking certain electives or working with a distinguished professor.

 Highlight what sparked your interest in industry - was there one particular incident or did your concern for topics related to workforce policies develop over time?
 Was there a high school club or internship that contributed to expanding your knowledge of employment policies?
 Moreover, think about why you want to attend a school that specializes in Industrial and Labor Relations rather than major in economics at the College of Arts and Sciences.
 By narrating a unique story that shows why this is the perfect college for you, you can help admissions officers gain a clearer picture of your passion for exploring work, employment, and labor policy issues over the next four years.